 A worker referred to a return to work program must satisfactorily participate in the program.
 What this means will depend on the contents of the plan but may include: active job searching, attending appointments, participating in job preparation, training etc. as arranged and considered reasonable.
 In our experience, successful outcomes are achieved when the worker is realistic and is actively engaged in finding work.

 If the plan is unsuccessful or the worker chooses not to participate, WorkCover will provide the worker with access to information which may assist with future return to work endeavours.
 WorkCover will also advise our solicitor and the worker’s solicitor of the outcome.

-WorkCover is unable to provide any return to work services if the claimant has lodged a “common law only” claim and WorkCover has not yet made a decision about whether the claimant is a “worker” with an “injury”.
-If the claim is accepted, WorkCover will consider referral to a return to work program.
+WorkCover is unable to provide any return to work services if the claimant has lodged a s132 application and WorkCover has not yet made a decision about whether the claimant is a “worker” with an “injury”.
+After WorkCover has determined the claimant is a worker who has suffered an injury, return to work services will be available.

 Documents of interest

 We can more promptly help a worker return to work if they have access to the following information:

 - Copy of their CV or statutory declaration outlining employment history, transferable skills and qualifications

 - Information relating to employment attempts sought during period of unemployment